You have to be prepared while visiting Ireland for the first time. Start with these 17 tips and add your own as you go.

 12. Recycling is encouraged in Ireland

 The Green Island doesn’t take its name for granted.
 Recycling is not uncommon here.
-In fact, many cafes and restaurants encourage their guests not to ask to pack their food as a takeout if they plan to dine inside.
+In fact, many cafes and restaurants encourage their guests not to ask to pack their food as a take-out if they plan to dine inside.
 Don’t waste plastic and paper when there is no need for it.

-13. Get to airport early
+13. Get to the airport early

-All passengers traveling from Ireland to the US go through additional US preclearance.
+All passengers traveling from Ireland to the USA must go through US preclearance.
 This alone almost doubles the time you need to pass through the airport security.
 However, when you get across the Atlantic Ocean, you just grab your bag and go.

 15. To immigrate or not to immigrate to Ireland after visiting it for the first time

-If after visiting Ireland for the first time, you’re compelled to make it your new home, the good news is that it’s not that difficult.
+If after visiting Ireland for the first time, you’re compelled to make it a new home, the good news is that it’s not that difficult.
 As the young Irish flee the island in search of better opportunities, Ireland welcomes professionals from other countries.
 Moreover, it provides plenty of work opportunities for its new residents.

-16. Housing including hotels is very expensive
+16. Housing, including hotels, is very expensive

-However, housing is what keeps newcomers questioning their decision to stay permanently in Ireland after their first visit.
+Housing, however, is what keeps the newcomers questioning their decision to stay or not to stay in Ireland permanently.
 People often don’t see value in leaving their big, comfortable homes abroad in order to pay much more for a tiny apartment somewhere in Dublin.

 Buying a house is another painful topic.
 An average family simply can’t afford it on their own.
 Living outside the major cities is significantly cheaper, though.